 With nearly every VPN I’ve tested, there are numerous server locations in the United States and Canada to choose from.
 TunnelBear, however, does not give you any choices and you can only connect to “United States” in the VPN client.

-Therefore, for the entire North American continent, TunnelBear users have only three server choices:
+Therefore, for the entire North American continent, TunnelBear users have only three server locations to choose from:

 - United States

-Based on my tests, it appears the United States servers is located in California.
+Based on my tests, it appears the United States server is located in California.
 The Canada server seems to be in Toronto.

 Is TunnelBear a good VPN for Netflix?

-Based on my tests, TunnelBear does not work with Netflix, returning the infamous proxy error with the US server.
+I tried accessing US Netflix with the TunnelBear server in the United States.
+But I found that TunnelBear does not work with Netflix and returned the infamous proxy error with the US server.